-At Life After Debt®, we will assess your options to help you avoid Bankruptcy.
+At Life After Debt® in Australia, we will assess your options to help you avoid Bankruptcy.
 We specialise in Part IX Debt Agreements as a means to avoid Bankruptcy, however, sometimes it’s not always possible to avoid bankruptcy.

 - You can voluntarily apply to become bankrupt by completing the necessary documentation

 - One or more of your creditors can apply to the Court to make you bankrupt

 What is the Minimum Amount of Debt to Apply for Bankruptcy?